Přeskočit na hlavní obsah

 • Sector / Directional Antennas – Improve performance in high-interference environments or extend coverage with up to 4 antennas for 360° reception.

-• Older DJI Drones without Remote ID – Add external sensors to detect legacy DJI models like Mini 2, Air 2, Mavic 2, Phantom 4 Pro.
+• Older DJI Drones without Remote ID – Add extra sensors to detect legacy DJI models like Mini 2, Air 2, Mavic 2, Phantom 4 Pro.

 • Customized Mounting Kits – Adapt Scout to unique installation environments.